Jindal Worldwide Board to consider bonus issue on 7th January - www.lokmattimes.com

 Jindal Worldwide Board to consider bonus issue on 7th January

-Ahmedabad (Gujarat) [India], December 17: Jindal Worldwide, a leader in textile industry, announced on Monday that its Board of ...
+PNN Ahmedabad (Gujarat) [India], December 17: Jindal Worldwide, a leader in textile industry, announced on Monday that its Board ...

 "A meeting of the Board of Directors of the company will take place on January 7 to consider a proposal for issue of bonus equity shares to equity shareholders of the company," Jindal Worldwide side in stock exchange filings.